shanjib/CS4550-Web-Development/README.md

-# Istiaque Shanjib WebDev
-I'm a senior at Northeastern University, getting my Bachelor's in Computer Engineering.
-I currently work part-time at Carbonite Inc.

-This repo is for my Web Development class, where we are learning to create web applications.
+# CS4550 Web Development

+This repository contains all the code for my Web Development course at Northeastern University.
+This contains both the assignment and the semester project.
+The assignment was iterative, starting with a basic static HTML website and slowly making it dynamic as we learned more about web development to do so.

 [Heroku-hosted landing page for this course](https://shanjib-istiaque-webdev.herokuapp.com/)